Mehran9675/react-filesystem-routing/README.md

 # React-fs-router

-React-fs-router is a simple library that watches a user-provided route for changes in files and folders and generates two files in a user-provided route to be used with react-router.
+A cli library that watches a user-provided path for changes in files and folders and genarates two files to implement file-system based routing.

 ## Installation